-Myth #7: Fraternities do not foster leadership skills.
+Myth #7: Fraternities and sororities do not foster leadership skills.

 Fact: There is never a shortage of leadership opportunities available to undergraduates.
-The social Greek lettered organizations offer other great resources for developing leadership abilities with an abundance of role models and mentors within each chapter.
+Greek letter organizations offer other great resources for developing leadership abilities with an abundance of role models and mentors within each chapter.
 Students can choose their own level of involvement, from committee volunteer to executive board leader - and anywhere in between.

 Fact: The widely held belief that a fraternity/sorority experience is costly, shallow and materialistic is incredibly ignorant and unsubstantiated.
 A person must pay housing costs in any apartment, facility, or residence hall.
 It is a common misconception that all fraternities are rich.
 This notion, however widespread, is simply an incorrect generalization.
 The fact of the matter is that fraternity/sorority members pay to live together just as any other roommates pay to live in the same place.
 The fact that social opportunities are readily available in the Greek community does not equate to automatic friendships.
 It is probably also fair to say that most individuals, Greek or non-Greek, tend to socialize to a certain extent with the people with whom they live.
-One thing that the NIC community can be most proud of is the opportunity to develop diverse friendships.
+One thing that the Greek community can be most proud of is the opportunity to develop diverse friendships.

 Myth #9: Fraternities do not benefit surrounding communities.

 Fact: A rather unfortunate and ironic byproduct of constantly being in the public spotlight is that Greek communities are blamed for social problems and isolated tragedies, but rarely given the credit they deserve for positive contributions to their communities.
 Each national fraternity has an established philanthropy, or community service program, that raises money for a charity of choice.
 These philanthropies are carried out by member chapters at various universities all over the nation.
-The community service programs are good for public relations.
-They also help with recruitment efforts, but above all else, they allow chapters to give back to the community.
+The community service programs allow chapters to give back to the campus and worldwide community.
 These nationally designed service projects make up only a small percentage of the actual service projects carried out by Greek communities.
-These community service event projects are fun and often double as social events because chapters regularly donate their time and energy to events sponsored by other chapters.
+These community service events are fun and often double as social events because chapters regularly donate their time and energy to events sponsored by other chapters.